 The generated ideas fell in the following categories: 1) Check-in procedures; 2) Website; 3) Staff communication; 4) Luggage Charge Issue.
 Aligning the negative Charge related reviews into these three categories produce the following Pareto Diagram:

 Recommendations for VivaColombia Charges Complaints

 From the Charges Pareto Diagram, it’s recommended for VivaColombia to look further at their check-in procedures and how their staff communicates with its customers.
 Over 40% of all charge related complaints had to do with customers being charged an unexpected check-in fee if they printed their boarding pass at the airport.
 This seems to be an issue of clarity and transparency.
-VivaColombia states that all potential customer fees are clear in their website for the customer to see at the point of booking their flight.
+VivaColombia states that all potential customer fees are transparent on their website for the customer to see at the point of booking their flight.

 Quality and Process Improvement

-In the Negative Review’s Pareto Analysis, Staff / Service and Schedule were the next two categories driving negative sentiments and these should also be addressed by VivaColombia.
+In the Negative Review’s Pareto Analysis, Staff / Service and Schedule were the next two categories driving negative sentiments, and these should also be addressed by VivaColombia.
 In the VivaColombia case, these two categories also resonate with the issues that came about their rapid growth.

 Model for Quality Improvement

 The quality of service can be framed in three factors to assess for potential quality improvements.
 These three factors are Conformance Quality (how the service is delivered), Performance Quality (what are the customer’s preferences) and Communication Quality (what are the customer’s expectations).
 When these factors are assessed individually for VivaColombia, communication quality seems to be a factor that has to be explored further.
 It seemed evident from the TripAdvisor analysis that the charge structure was not being communicated effectively and causing customer satisfaction to decrease.